-- 5.4.1.2.1.3.
-The zone of influence around an Urban Train Station, as defined under section 3(e) of Law 74-1965, as amended. - 5.4.1.2.1.4.
-Proximity to desirable amenities and avoidance of undesirable amenities. - 5.4.1.2.2.
-Preferred Project Characteristics - 5.4.1.2.2.1.
-Redevelopment of an infill site or and expropriated site pursuant to a nuisance abatement process, or that is incorporated into a scattered-site project. - 5.4.1.2.2.2.
-Substantial rehabilitation of a state designated historic property, federally designated historic place or a contributing resource to a federally designated Historic District. - 5.4.1.2.2.3.
-Adaptive reuse of an existing non-residential property. - 5.4.1.2.2.4.
-Improvements aimed at facilitating the mobility of its residents and public transportation. - 5.4.1.2.2.5.
-Development that strengthens and improves the neighborhood's general urban character. - 5.4.1.2.2.6.
-Unit-mix preferring 2-bedroom units in non-elderly projects. - 5.4.1.2.2.7.
-Provision of building amenities benefiting all units. - 5.4.1.2.2.8.
-Capacity to effectively curb costs while complying with applicable standards, threshold requirements and minimum scoring. - 5.4.1.2.2.9.
-Construction readiness. - 5.4.1.2.3.
-Preferred Housing Needs Characteristics - 5.4.1.2.3.1.
-Developments where at least half of the units in the project are targeted for very low-income households. - 5.4.1.2.3.2.
-Developments that set-aside the applicable percentage of units for the special population categories identified in the Public Policy of Puerto Rico. - 5.4.1.2.3.3.
-Preservation projects that seek to maintain the stock of affordable non-elderly rental housing.
+- The portion of a census tract outside an urban area, as defined above, that has a designated below poverty line rate, as specified in section 5.4.2. - The zone of influence around an Urban Train Station, as defined under section 3(e) of Law 74-1965, as amended. - Proximity to desirable amenities and avoidance of undesirable amenities. - Preferred Project Characteristics - Redevelopment of an infill site or and expropriated site pursuant to a nuisance abatement process, or that is incorporated into a scattered-site project. - Substantial rehabilitation of a state designated historic property, federally designated historic place, or a contributing resource to a federally designated Historic District. - o Adaptive reuse of an existing non-residential property. - o Improvements aimed at facilitating the mobility of its residents and public transportation. - o Development that strengthens and improves the neighborhood's general urban character. - Unit-mix preferring 2 or more bedroom units in non-elderly projects. - o Provision of building amenities benefiting all units. - Capacity to effectively curb costs while complying with applicable standards, threshold requirements and minimum scoring. - o Construction readiness - Preferred Housing Needs Characteristics - Developments where at least half of the units in the project are targeted for very low-income households. - Developments that set-aside the applicable percentage of units for the special population categories identified in the Puerto Rico State Housing Plan (see Exhibit FF).

-- 5.4.1.2.3.4.
-Extended term of affordability beyond the extended use period of thirty (30) years. - 5.4.1.2.3.5.
-Developments proposed to be converted to tenant homeownership. - 5.4.1.2.3.6.
-Inclusion in any waiting list of a public housing agency (PHA). - 5.4.1.2.4.
-Developer Characteristics - 5.4.1.2.4.1.
-Previous successful participation developing and operating Tax Credit projects. - 5.4.1.2.4.2.
-Adequate financial strength. - 5.4.1.2.5.
-Preferred Financing Characteristics - 5.4.1.2.5.1.
-Leverage of capital funding from the CDBG-DR Gap to LIHTC Program, as approved in the Puerto Rico Disaster Recovery Action Plan. - 5.4.1.2.5.2.
-Leverage of capital funding from public sources other than those being managed by the Authority, the Department of Housing or the Municipalities is encouraged. - 5.4.1.2.5.3.
-Leverage of local government capital funding through cash contributions, land donated or discounted, site or offsite improvements, grants, or municipal construction tax abatement which is granted to the project and is not available under a local or state statute of general application. - 5.4.1.2.5.4.
-Projects with financing insured by the Federal Housing Administration (FHA). - 5.4.1.2.5.5.
-Operational cost efficiency per project size. - 5.4.1.2.6.
-Supportive Services to Special Tenant Populations - 5.4.1.2.6.1.
-Projects that sustain a level of funding for the provision of supportive services.
+- Preservation projects that seek to maintain the stock of affordable non-elderly rental housing. - Extended term of affordability beyond the extended use period of thirty (30) years. - o Developments proposed to be converted to tenant homeownership. - Inclusion in any waiting list of a public housing agency (PHA). - Developer Characteristics - Previous successful participation developing and operating Tax Credit projects. - o Adequate financial strength. - Preferred Financing Characteristics - Leverage of capital funding from public sources other than those being managed by the Authority, PRDOH or Municipalities is encouraged. - Leverage of local government capital funding through cash contributions, land donated or discounted, site or offsite improvements, grants, or municipal construction tax abatement which is granted to the project and is not available under a local or state statute of general application. - o Operational cost efficiency per project size. - Projects with financing from the Authority - Supportive Services to Special Tenant Populations as defined in the Puerto Rico Housing State Plan (Exhibit FF) - Projects that sustain a level of funding for the provision of supportive services